CST BLOG: Lab Expectations

 Binary models include endogenous cells or tissues where expression of the target protein is known or predicted to be positive (high) or negative (low), genetic knockouts, and the use of treatments to induce or inhibit expression or modification of a protein target.

 For binary testing to be effective, data should always be verified using an orthogonal method, such as genetic sequencing to confirm knockout or proteomic profiling to verify expression levels.
-To provide utmost confidence in antibody performance, additional validation strategies should also be employed.
+To provide the utmost confidence in antibody performance, additional validation strategies should also be employed.
 Moreover, each model that is used for binary validation of an antibody should be tested in each application for which the antibody is intended to be used—just because an antibody is specific by western blot does not mean that it will be as specific by immunohistochemistry (IHC); this approach is illustrated in the data below.

-Endogenous controls
+Endogenous Controls

 Cells and tissues that endogenously express the target of interest are the simplest form of positive control.
 Used in parallel with samples derived from similar material that does not demonstrate target expression, they provide a rapid yes/no answer regarding specific antigen recognition by an antibody.